penguinland/visual_diff/README.md

 line even if the individual pixels only match partially.
 This file was large enough that I used the `--black_and_white` flag to skip the coloring, which saved gigabytes of memory and multiple minutes of startup time.

+The mouse cursor has been artificially colored purple in order to better distinguish it from the background.

 ![a zoomed-out view shows each pixel represents multiple tokens in the file](./screenshots/multitoken-matching.png)